 When considering debt consolidation, you may want to look into your credit score.
 Your FICO score plays an important role in determining your interest rate and whether it makes financial sense to consolidate.

-Unsecured debt can be consolidated with a personal loan.
+Typically, unsecured debt can be consolidated with a personal loan.
 While it varies lender to lender, some types of debt, such as mortgages or car loans, might not be able to be consolidated with a personal loan.
 With a Marcus personal loan, you are able to consolidate most debts, including credit card debt or bills.
-Learn more.
+Learn more

 Your credit score depends partly on your credit card utilization ratio — that’s how much of your available credit you’ve used.
 Using a personal loan to pay off all or some of your credit card debt could improve your credit score because it will improve your credit utilization ratio.
 One thing to note is that when you consolidate your debt, your credit score may go down for a time because of the hard credit check the lender makes during the application process.